cheshirekow/protostruct/tangent/protostruct/README.rst

 compile (`FileDescriptorProto`)
 -------------------------------

-`protostruct` can process a C header file (`foo.h`) and generate a binary description of corresponding google protocol buffers for each enum or struct defined in that header file.
-This binary description is in the form of a serialized `FileDescriptorProto` (with some extensions) and is largely an intermediate format.
+`protostruct` can process a C header file (`foo.h`) and generate a description of corresponding google protocol buffers for each enum or struct defined in that header file.
+This description is in the form of a protobuf IDL file (.proto) or a serialized `FileDescriptorProto` (with some extensions).

 If a corresponding .proto file already exists, protostruct can parse it and use it to provide hints for certain decisions in the conversion process.
 In